Simon Pulse Editorial Team

 Nicole’s titles include:

-Assistant editor SARAH McCABE joined Simon Pulse in October 2014.
+Associate editor SARAH McCABE joined Simon Pulse in October 2014.
 Before coming to Pulse, she worked at Springer International Publishing and did freelance projects with Open Road Integrated Media and Full Fathom Five.
 She received her bachelor’s degrees in English and journalism at the University of Kansas and her Master of Science in Publishing at New York University.
 Follow her on Twitter @SarahRMcCabe to hear her obsess over the books, movies, and TV shows that have ripped her heart out.